 Some basic concepts are described in See Section 9.4.

-In addition to those concepts, ATNA defines transactions for the Audit Record Repository that enables sharing of sensitive information related to patients and systems.
+ATNA defines transactions for the Audit Record Repository that enable sharing of sensitive information related to patients and systems.

-Audit Record Repositories have been considered in many implementations and projects as a “black-box” able to store relevant information for security and monitoring purposes.
+In many implementations and projects, Audit Record Repository have been considered a “black-box” able to store relevant information for security and monitoring purposes.
 Those systems have not historically been designed to provide external access to stored records.
 Security Officers and System Architects should consider this, and analyze the risks of disclosing data stored in the Audit Record Repository.
 The Retrieve ATNA Audit Event [ITI-81] and Retrieve Syslog Event [ITI-82] transactions define how to search two categories of audit records:

 messages related to IHE transactions or compliant with DICOM Audit Message Schema (DICOM PS3.15 Section A.5) http://medical.nema.org/medical/dicom/current/output/chtml/part15/sect_A.5.html